gatsbyjs/gatsby/docs/blog/2018-06-18-why-narative-loves-gatsby/index.md

 # Conclusion

 Narative strives for technical excellence for all its products, which can be achieved with React, Gatsby, and GraphQL for us.
 We've landed on a solution that allows our team to stay cohesive and flexible.
-Thanks to the popularization of React and the principles behind it Narative has been able to build page based websites and web apps with the same expertise.
-In the past, it was hard to share knowledge and tools between page based websites and web apps but now there's very little difference.
+Thanks to the popularization of React and the principles behind it _Narative has been able to build page based websites and web apps with the same expertise.
+In the past, it was hard to share knowledge and tools between page based websites and web apps but now there's very little difference_.

 Gatsby streamlines our process with an excellent developer experience and all the features you could ask for in 2018.
 The heavy lifting of delivering a technically sound website with performance that users will love has slowly shifted towards frameworks such as Gatsby, which has freed up our team to focus on even better experiences and products.